 The success and longevity of the network has been based on mutual understanding and a desire of the people in the region to work together with neighbouring countries.
 Along the journey, there have been some challenges encountered, at the local and regional level.
-HR, training, budgetary restraints, availability of technologies and lack of effective surveillance systems to rapidly detect and respond to diseases are some.
-There have also been obstacles to have laboratory detection of outbreaks/diseases in region.
+HR, training, budgetary restraints, availability of technologies and lack of effective surveillance systems to rapidly detct and respond to diseases are some.
+There has also been obstacles to have laboratory detection of outbreaks/diseases in region.

-Despite this, the need for cooperation and buy-in to values from all stakeholders has ensured sustainability.
+Despite this, the need for cooperation and buy into values from all stakedholder has ensured sustainability.